Back to Glossary

 Productivity

-What is Developer File Organization?
+What Developer File Organization means

 Developer file organization is the practice of systematically structuring the files and directories that make up a software project or a developer's broader workspace.
 This includes everything from source code and configuration files to design assets, documentation, build artifacts, and dependency manifests.
 Unlike general file management, developer file organization must account for toolchain expectations, version control integration, and collaborative workflows where multiple contributors interact with the same codebase.